Medical Conditions

 Constipation

-Many lifestyle factors can contribute to the common issue constipation including, illness, stress, medication and diet.
-Rachel has undertaken further training in this area and can assist with lifestyle and dietary management to improve bowel movement and your quality of life.
+Rachel has undertaken further training in this area of digestive health and can assist with lifestyle and dietary management to improve bowel movements and your quality of life.

 Diarrhoea